Certified Defense to Image Transformations via Randomized Smoothing: Calculation of error bounds

 \subsection{Distributional bounds for \methodGlobal}

-For a fixed $E \in \mathbb{R}^{\geq 0}, \alpha_{E} \in [0, 1]$, the probability that $\epsilon$ is bounded by $E$ for $\vx \sim \mathcal{D}$ is
+For a fixed $E \in \mathbb{R}^{\geq 0}, \rho_E \in [0, 1]$, the probability that $\epsilon$ is bounded by $E$ for $\vx \sim \mathcal{D}$ is

-In practice, we evaluate $q_{E}$ by sampling $\vx$ and counting how often the inner property holds.
+In practice, for \methodGlobalD we evaluate $q_{E}$ by sampling $\vx$ and counting how often the inner property holds.
 We compute the inner probability by: (i) sampling multiple realizations of $\beta$, (ii) computing their corresponding error $\epsilon$ and checking how many are successfully bounded by $E$, and (iii) bounding the inner probability using Clopper-Pearson.
-If this lower bound is larger than $1 - \alpha_{E}$ we count this as a positive sample, else a negative.
+If this lower bound is larger than $1 - \rho_E$ we count this as a positive sample, else a negative one.
 Once these counts are obtained for a number of sampled points $\vx$, we can apply Clopper-Pearson and obtain a lower bound $\underline{q_{E}}$ with the desired confidence.
+For \methodGlobalx only the inner probability needs to be computed for an individual image $\vx$.
+Formally this can be seen as considering the data distribution $\mathcal{D}$ that just contains $\vx$ (thus $q_{E} = 1$).

 To compute the maximization over $\gamma$ we employ standard interval analysis, which allows us to efficiently propagate lower and upper bounds \cite{Intervals}.
 By propagating the hyperrectangle containing $\Gamma$ along with the sampled $\beta$ and $\vx$, we eventually obtain a lower and upper bound for the norm calculation of which we take the maximum: